Greek Salad

 Step 2: Make the Greek dressing.
 Combine the vinegar, salt, pepper, honey, garlic, and oregano in a bowl.
 I like to use a large bowl so I can add the rest of the salad ingredients right into the dressing.
 Slowly pour the olive oil into the bowl while whisking vigorously.
 This will form an emulsion that holds the oil together with the other ingredients.

-Step 3: Toss with the feta.
+Step 4: Finish the salad.
 Add the feta to the bowl and toss all the ingredients together.
 Be sure to give it a taste and adjust the seasoning, if it’s needed.
 Serve immediately or refrigerate for up to 3 hours.
 Let the salad sit out at room temperature for about 30 minutes before serving.

 What to serve with Greek Salad